 A bit about me

-I believe that hard work can make the world a better place.
+I believe that through hard work we can make the world a better place.

 Growing up

-But, it wasn't always like that.
-I grew up desperately wanting to be a pilot, looking down on an almost perfect version of the world from up in the clouds.
-Maybe that was an escape, or perhaps just a deep love for the look of planes and the smell of kerosene but, regardless, as a kid I spent the majority of my weekends, addicted to Flight Simulator.
-I plowed my time into building up my own little virtual world, learning to fly online, code, build websites, design logos and a lot more, alongside some guys who have become lifelong friends.
+I grew up desperately wanting to be a pilot, being able to look down on an almost perfect version of the world from up there in the clouds.
+Maybe as an escape, perhaps just a deep love for the look of planes and the smell of kerosene.
+Regardless, as a kid I spent the majority of my weekends and evenings, addicted to Flight Simulator, plowing endless hours into building up my own little virtual world.
+Learning to fly online, code, create websites, design logos and a whole lot more, all alongside some guys who have become lifelong friends.

 Getting political

-That creativity turned to politics when, alongside my time at school - which was focused on music and drama - and a relatively unhealthy obsession with the Eurovision Song Contest, I helped run a youth music project, and often managed to get myself in the local paper - much to the delight of my grandparents.
-I organised events like concerts and carnivals in Norfolk and got 'a bit political' whilst campaigning against cuts to the local youth service.
-My politics led me to the Labour Party, and that activism only grew when, after losing half my hearing, I turned away from music, and went on to study politics at Hull University.
+That creativity turned more explicitly to politics when, during my time at high school focused on music and drama, and a relatively unhealthy obsession with the Eurovision Song Contest, I helped run a youth music project.
+Often managing to get myself in the local paper - much to the delight of my grandparents - I organised events like concerts and carnivals all across Norfolk and Suffolk.
+It was cuts to the youth service here that got me into campaigning, leading me to the Labour Party, and an activism that only grew since - particularly after losing half my hearing, and turning away from music, going on to study Politics, Philosophy and Economics at Hull University.

 Studying in Hull

-Even my degree got sidetracked by 'real' politics, all thanks to signing up to the Labour Club, becoming a student officer and then working with former Deputy Prime Minister John Prescott.
-Doing this I oversaw one of the largest campaigns in the country against the rise in tuition fees, campaigned to tackle homelessness in Hull and East Riding and made crime and policing a regional issue.
+Even my degree itself ended up sidetracked by politics itself - all thanks to signing up to the Labour Club, becoming a student officer and then working with the late, and very great, former Deputy Prime Minister John Prescott.
+Doing so I oversaw one of the largest campaigns in the country against the rise in tuition fees, campaigned to tackle homelessness in Hull and East Riding and made crime and policing a regional issue.
+I learned a lot about change from John and those around me, and I learned even more about myself.

 Coming out

-About the same time, after a casual 20-ish years or so, I came out as gay.
-Growing up in the countryside had been remote, but I was lucky enough to come of age at a time of emerging, legal, equality and a changing society strengthened by technology.
-I owe a lot to a rather unreliable dial-up internet connection and later some great friends for the advice and support I was able to get at my fingertips and educate myself about the experiences of the community, and who I was as an LGBT+ person.
+After a casual 20-ish years or so, I (finally) came out as gay.
+Growing up in the countryside had been remote, but I was lucky enough to come of age at a time of emerging, legal equality and a changing society, only strengthened further by technology.
+I owe a lot to a rather unreliable dial-up internet connection, as well as some very good friends for the advice and support I was able to get at my fingertips.
+I was able to educate myself about the experiences of the community and learn more about who I was as an LGBT+ person, despite attempts in the 1990s and 2000s to stop us finding ourselves and others.

 Moving to London

-It was through each of these opportunities and challenges that I became absolutely passionate about the ability of community, creativity and technology to shape politics and society.
-I was lucky enough to move to London after university to be part of the London 2012 Olympic Games - a movement and a moment I shared a deep connection and affection for.
-London has since become my home, and over the last 11 years I've had the privilege of working with Stella Creasy MP, the National Union of Students, the late great Dame Tessa Jowell, and a whole host of incredible individuals, organisations and communities making change happen all over the UK, as part of my 'day job'.
+Shaped by my experiences, and passionate about the ability of community, creativity and technology to drive change in society, I was then lucky enough to move to London to be part of the London 2012 Olympic Games - a movement and a moment I shared a deep connection and affection for.
+London has since become my home, and over the last many years I've had the privilege of working with so many change makers including Stella Creasy MP, a whole host of amazing activists, thinkers and campaigners at the National Union of Students and students' unions across the country, as well as the late but utterly awe-inspiring Dame Tessa Jowell.

 My work